tinacms/tina.io/content/docs/schema.md

 The resulting field in your TinaCMS form will be a `select` field, whose `options` are all of the documents in the given collections.

-> Note: _reverse_ relationship is not yet supported.
+> Note: _reverse_ relationships are not yet supported.
 For example, you'd likely want to view all of a given `author`'s `posts`.
 This is on our roadmap but not yet supported.

-### Putting it all together

-With TinaCMS, you query content on your filesystem through GraphQL.
-The schema tells the GraphQL server exactly where and in what shape those files should be.
-In that regard, you might find the experience similar to a traditional headless CMS.
-Where TinaCMS differs is in the contextual editing it generates for you.
-To learn more about that, head over to the [TinaCMS documentation](/docs/tinacms/)